Wxxxikiv/gravitino/README.md

 2. [How to test Gravitino](docs/how-to-test.md)
 3. [How to publish Docker images](docs/publish-docker-images.md)

+## Apache Gravitino Playgound

+To experience Gravitino with other components easily, Gravitino provides a playground to run.
+It integrates Apache Hadoop, Apache Hive, Trino, MySQL, PostgreSQL, and Gravitino together as a complete environment.
+To experience all the features, see [Getting started](docs/getting-started.md) and [How to use the Gravitino playground](docs/how-to-use-the-playground.md).
+- [Install Gravitino playground on AWS or GCP](docs/getting-started.md#installing-apache-hive-on-aws-or-google-cloud-platform): a quick guide to starting and using the Gravitino playground on AWS or GCP.
+- [Install Gravitino playground locally](docs/getting-started.md#installing-apache-gravitino-playground-locally): a quick guide to starting and using the Gravitino playground locally.
+- [How to use the Gravitino playground](docs/how-to-use-the-playground.md): provides an example of how to use Gravitino and other components together.

 ## License

 Gravitino is licensed under the Apache License Version 2.0.
 For details, see the [LICENSE](LICENSE).